retico-team/konvens-tutorial/tutorial/03_tts.md

 # Working with speech synthesis

 Retico also comes with modules that perform speech synthesis (or text-to-speech).
-In this tutorial you are going to use the [retico SpeechBrain TTS](https://github.com/retico-team/speechbraintts) to synthesize text into speech.
+In this tutorial, you will use the [retico SpeechBrain TTS](https://github.com/retico-team/speechbraintts) to synthesize text into speech.

 For this, you start with the basic setup of the incremental asr task: